 Inflection of agglutinative and fusional elements: Nouns

-Before continuing on, I would like to reiterate the difference between agglutination and fusion, agglutination uses multiple separate morphemes with each morpheme representing a separate piece of information, while fusion uses affixes that can contain multiple meanings, such as plurality, grammatical gender (in languages that use this), and case inflection, all in the same affix.
+Before continuing on, I would like to reiterate the difference between agglutination and fusion, agglutination uses multiple separate morphemes with each morpheme representing a separate piece of information, while fusional morphemes contain multiple meanings, such as plurality, grammatical gender (in languages that use this), and case inflection, all in one.

-Perhaps one of the easier examples to demonstrate, of Ossetian's use of agglutination, is the plural marker '-T-', which is the standard marker in most cases.
-This singular letter, while representing the grammatical feature of plurality, does not give context beyond that, and requires additional morphemes to convey extra information.
+Perhaps one of the easier examples to demonstrate, of Ossetian's use of agglutination, is the plural marker '-T-'.
+While representing plurality in nouns, it does not give context beyond that, and requires additional morphemes to convey extra information.

 Taking an example from the above link, I will explore the system of inflection as it appears in the different cases for nouns:

 Inessive: - сæры* - сæрты*

 Comitative: - сæримæ - сæртимæ